mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

     - Supcon, EVT to find the normality score.

 ## 2020
+1. Han, K., Rebuffi, S. A., Ehrhardt, S., Vedaldi, A., & Zisserman, A. (2020).
+Automatically discovering and learning new visual categories with ranking statistics. arXiv preprint arXiv:2002.05714.
+  - hypothesize that a general notion of what constitutes a “good class” can be extracted from labeled to Unlabeled
+  - later paper worked on various ranking methods for unlabeled data.
+  - utilize the metrics of deep transfer clustering.
+  - very good visualization but kind of build on previous works.

 1. Chen, Guangyao, Limeng Qiao, Yemin Shi, Peixi Peng, Jia Li, Tiejun Huang, Shiliang Pu, and Yonghong Tian.
 "Learning open set network with discriminative reciprocal points."
 In European Conference on Computer Vision, pp. 507-522.
 Springer, Cham, 2020.
   - Reciprocal Point (RP), a potential representation of the extra-class space corresponding to each known category.